Finding your unique niche is the key to opening the door to new prospects and exponential growth.

 Considered Purchases with Extended Sales Cycles

-B2B marketing is often more complex than B2C marketing because the size of the opportunities is much larger.
+B2B marketing is often more complex than B2C marketing because the opportunities are much larger.
 As a result, these larger opportunities take longer to win or close.

 The best way to think of this sales scenario is to understand whether or not you’re selling a “considered product or service” with an extended sales cycle.
 This means the value of the product or service you are offering is often considered by multiple stakeholders/buyers in the company.